garretthoffman/mlflow-modal/README.md

 ```

 ### Run the model deployment "locally"
 Run an ephemeral deployment of your model using [`modal serve`].
-This will behave exactly the same as `mlflow deployments create -t modal` however the app will stop running approximately 5 minutes after you hit Ctrl-C. While the app is running Modal will create a temporary URL that you can use like the normal web endpoint created by Modal.
+This will behave exactly the same as `mlflow deployments create -t modal` however, the app will stop running approximately 5 minutes after you hit Ctrl-C. While the app is running, Modal will create a temporary URL that you can use like the normal web endpoint created by Modal.

 ##### CLI
 ```bash